 Speaking of archaeology, those eager to wander through history will also want to make a beeline for the Park of Colle Oppio - or Oppian Hill.
 This 11-hectare (27-acre) park was laid out as recently as the 1870s, but its garden grounds take walkers through much older history - indeed, the remains of Emperor Nero’s Domus Aurea - or Golden House - are located in the soils beneath it, while the remains of the public baths of Trajan are a notable feature.
 That’s without mentioning the numerous sculptures and fountains that were laid down in the first half of the 20th century.

-Colosseum, Roman Forum and Palatine Hill Package
+Rome: Colosseum, Roman Forum, Palatine Hill Priority Tickets

 Day 2: Night - Stroll through Trastevere and have drinks in the pubs there

 After disembarking from your river cruise, the popular bohemian district of Trastevere should make for a good place to unwind with a leisurely stroll and a few drinks.
 This neighbourhood borders the western banks of the river - and it is well known for its mix of craft ale pubs, craft shops and traditional trattorias.
 Indeed, its picturesque narrow streets and bustling piazzas are a fun place to soak up the local atmosphere - with the likes of the piazzas of Santa Marian and di San Calisto both proving to be popular among young revellers.